SERVICES AND FEES

 Annotation Of Genomes Or Transcriptomes

-Includes ab initio gene prediction on the assembled contigs followed by annotation based on sequence similarity to existing database sequences.
+Includes ab initio gene prediction on draft genome assemblies followed by annotation based on sequence similarity to existing database sequences.
 We use the MAKER environment to customize annotations but can also assist in using alternative annotation pipelines, including Prokka, NCBI's Prokaryotic Genome Annotation Pipeline, or JGI's IMG pipeline.